michael-rowe04/Hist/README.md

 Note: Make sure histfinance.com is still owned
 Note: Step 3 is not necessary, but website will be using out of date data otherwise

-#### Future Work
-1. Set up Beanstalk / Loadbalancer through IaC such as terraform.
-Not really necessary as Elastic Beanstalk is almost serverless.
-2. Dynamically update CSVs or retrofit code to directly call API rather than reading CSVs

 ### Flask
 We can also host this website locally through Flask